OjasMadaan/TicTacToe/README.md

 # TicTacToe
-tic tac toe coded as a fun weekend project in java This is definitely an over-complicated solution to coding this simple game, but I wanted to apply many of the oop concepts I have learnt, and made use of some cool data structures like HashMaps just to get practice of applying them in real code.
+Tic-Tac-Toe game coded as a fun weekend project in java.
+This is definitely an over-complicated solution to coding this simple game, but I wanted to apply many of the oop concepts I have learnt, and made use of some cool data structures like HashMaps just to get practice of applying them in real code.
 The code if definitely overkill, but I'd appreciate feedback nonetheless.